 Never, never, never forget that Jesus commanded us to make disciples of all the peoples on this planet — the whole planet (Matthew 28:19–20).
 This is the greatest challenge in the world.

-Let the emphasis fall on “all the peoples” — Greek, panta ta ethne (all ethnic groups in the world).
+Let the emphasis fall on “all the peoples” — that is, all the ethnic groups in the world (Greek: panta ta ethne).
 Jesus bought men “from every tribe and language and people and nation” (Revelation 5:9).
 Not some, but every.

 The point is not that we can draw sharp boundaries between all the peoples (tribes, languages, nations).
 The point is that the scope of Jesus’s command is wider and amazingly more diverse than we think.